 With these ongoing major partnerships, we invest in the community activity and work with the event or organisation to enrich the lives of Territorians.
 Typically we work with four or five organisation in any one year.

 Our community grants are a new initiative.
-We offer up to 10 x $2,000 community grants that will be available for events in 2020.
-Applications closed on 30 September 2019.
+We offer up to 10 x $2,000 community grants that will be available for events in 2021.
+Applications opened

 To support these community partnerships, we provide in-kind assistance, which includes activities such as promotion of events through our social media channels and arranging Power and Water employees to volunteer at events.

-Applications for our next round of community grants closed on 30 September 2019.
+Applications for our next round of community grants opened 1 July 2020.

 Please read the Community Partnerships Program Grants Guidelines.